What you need for a fence permit

 Contractors must have a license to work in Oregon.
 The Oregon Construction Contractors Board (CCB) issues licenses to contractors.
 The permit application and their company materials must list the license number.
 Need help finding a contractor?
 The CCB website has good tips on how to search for one.
 Plumbing and Electrical contractors have additional license requirements.

 If you are doing the work yourself, then you can sign the trade permit applications.
 You cannot do any electrical work yourself.
 You must hire a licensed Electrical Contractor to do any electrical work.
+The State of Oregon has some helpful information for homeowners:

 Building permit application